Shuheng-Li/SKELAR/README.md

 ```

 ## Downstream Code
-With pretrained label weights, run `python main.py` to use the label representation for downstream HAR.
+With pretrained label weights, at each task folder in the downstream folder run `python main.py` to use the label representation for downstream HAR.

 ## In Construction
 More detailed instruction and scripts will be uploaded to the repo soon!